welch-lab/libplanc/bench/README.md

 ### 5. Preparing the benchmark

 From the same shell, change directory to `build/bench_in` and run `zstd -d` on each of the .mtx.zst files.
+If you do not have zstd, you can obtain it from your package manager (brew, pacman, etc).
 Ensure your computer is under minimal load.

 ### 6. Running the benchmark